Club of Suns

 Matt auditioned Spaceman’s Vertigo on August 31, 2017, soon after I had launched Songsmiths.
 I immediately heard it as a guitar-heavy rock song which, I found out later, wasn’t what Matt had in mind.
 But he went with it and the band loved the result.

-Since then, Songsmiths has released five more Club of Suns singles, all of which you can listen to on your favorite streaming platform.
-The band is gigging regularly and their intense shows are helping them build a loyal following among South African rock fans.
+Since then, Songsmiths has released five more Club of Suns singles online.
+The band is gigging regularly and their intense shows are helping them build a loyal following among South African Rock fans.

 Why “Club of Suns”?